Altify-Development/Gmail-Generator-Python/README.md

 Use: Python and emulated firefox users and proxies to create Google Mail (@gmail.com) accounts and writes it down the account information to a file

+Developer's Request: If you download, clone, or fork this repository or any of its contents, please star the repo, follow me, and please just don't repost it saying you created the tool.
+Every star matters, a little can go a long way, thanks!

 ###### Coded In [Python](https://www.python.org/)
 ###### FOR EDUCATIONAL USE ONLY
 <div>